WoongDemianPark/unify-emotion-datasets/README.md

 4. Tears stood in his eyes
 5. Cried the little boy
 6. It is all over with me
-7. The old grandfatehr wiped his eyes
+7. The old grandfather wiped his eyes
 8. It made little tiny very sad to see it
 9. Tears of sorrow rolled down their cheeks
 10. There she stood and cried